 In the POS algorithm, the power of the node equipment does not matter.
 All participants in the chain take part in doing a puzzle.
 However, each member contributes a portion of coins beforehand.
 Winnings go to the nodes in proportion to the amount deposited.
 The higher your stake is, the more transaction fee you get.

-In the POS vs. POW battle, the first one wins because it gives a chance to all participants in the chain.
-Nevertheless, each of these consensus protocols has the cons.
+In the POS vs. POW battle, the first one wins because it gives all participants a chance in the chain.
+Nevertheless, each of these consensus protocols has cons.
 POW is energy-consuming and leaves no opportunity for the nodes with the less powerful equipment.
 In POS, wealthy participants control consensus, thus, violate the idea of decentralization.

 Practical Byzantine Fault Tolerance

 pBFT algorithm allows reaching consensus, even if some nodes in the network do not respond or give incorrect information.
 When the validator receives a message, it performs the calculation and then asks the other nodes whether the transaction is valid.
 After validation, the first validator broadcasts the decision to everyone else on the network.
 Thus, they reach a consensus by a majority vote.

 Delegated Byzantine Fault Tolerance